brotherhoodMonk/gyan/js.md

 Keys
 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity:

+Cookies-
 A cookie contains specific information that is encrypted for security purposes.
 Normally, a cookie is attached with an HTTP header from the HTTP server to a Web browser in response to a user request.
 This stored cookie is sent to the HTTP server whenever access to a specific website is required.
 Cookies are managed in two patterns: with expiry date and without expiry date.
 Cookies without expiry dates are automatically stored in users’ machines and remain inside the system’s memory until the user’s browsing terminates.
 Cookies with an expiry date expire when that date is surpassed.
-The following are the types/variations of cookies: Session Cookies: Created for a specific session, these expire upon the termination of the user’s browser session.
+The following are the types/variations of cookies:
+Session Cookies: Created for a specific session, these expire upon the termination of the user’s browser session.
  Persistent Cookies:
  Normally known as tracking cookies, these cookies have a specific time period before they expire.

 #diff betwn promises and callbacks